-In this post we'll study a simple high current mosfet based solid state relay, which can be used in place conventional bulky SPDT mechanical relays.
+In this post we'll study a simple high current mosfet based SPDT DC relay, which can be used in place conventional bulky SPDT mechanical relays.
 The idea was requested by Mr. Abu-Hafss.

-A simple high current SPDT solid state relay or an SSR can be constructed using a couple of mosfets and an optocoupler, as shown in the digaram above.
+A simple high current SPDT solid state DC relay or a DC SSR can be constructed using a couple of mosfets and an optocoupler, as shown in the digaram above.

 The idea looks self explanatory.